AlexChoconta/alexchoconta.github.io/index.md

 ## Current Work

 - Writing on ruins, coffee, and extractive economies
-- Research Assistant in the Center of Urban and Regional Affairs CURA, UMN.
+- Research Assistant at the Center of Urban and Regional Affairs CURA, UMN.
 - Intern in Friendly Hmong Farms, Mpls.